 2. Soak beans in filtered water overnight.

-3. Drain beans and put into a saucepan.
+3. Drain beans and put them into a saucepan.

 4. Cover with water until they are completely submerged.